saurabh162/my-website/README.md

 ## Purpose

-This file is just a readme file.
+This purpose of this file is to provide examples on how to use git and GitHub together